What Is a Minimum Viable Product (MVP)?

 Beginning with an MVP also allows you to collect invaluable feedback to direct product development.
 Customer feedback is a must when you are developing a new product or service.
 Customer feedback helps you understand customers’ problems and pain points and helps you develop your solution to meet their wants and needs better.

 Collecting feedback can also tell you what to focus on next.
-What additional features would be most beneficial for your users or customers?
-What elements or features might they not need at all?
+What would be most beneficial for your users or customers?
+What elements might they not need at all?

 Early Testing of Your Product or Service